dsldk/danish-sentiment-lexicon/README.md

 ----------------------------------------------------------------------------------------------

-The DDS dataset presents a negative or positive polarity value of 13.859 Danish headwords from DDO.
-It is available in two formats, one format where the headword is the entry and where the word forms (full forms, text forms) of it are presented as a list (list 2), and one format where the word forms are entries (list 2a):
+The DDS dataset presents a negative or positive polarity value of 14.008 Danish headwords from DDO.
+The headword is the entry and the word forms (full forms, text forms) of it are presented as a list:

 Format, filename 2_headword_headword_polarity: